 The Bell Jar – Sylvia Plath

 Now, this is more surprising territory!
-The Bell Jar is on The List and I looked forward to reading it for a long time – and, amazingly, it totally lived up to the hype!
+I looked forward to reading The Bell Jar for a long time – and, amazingly, it totally lived up to the hype!
 Plath’s real-life story is sad enough (she died by suicide barely a month after The Bell Jar was published), and this – her best-known work – draws a lot from her experiences of mental illness.
 (Read my full review of this heart-wrenching tear-jerker here.)

 Harry Potter and the Half-Blood Prince – J.K.
 Rowling